nohuto/win-config/visibility/desc.md

 # Desktop Wallpaper

-This is a collection of a few wallapapers I collected.
-This was added for people who may never have spent time changing their background, or for anyone else.
+This is a collection of some wallpapers that I've found over time.
+Added for people who may never have spent time changing their background, or for anyone else.
+Head over to [visibility/desc.md#desktop-wallpaper](https://github.com/5Noxi/win-config/blob/main/visibility/desc.md#desktop-wallpaper), if you want to see the wallpapers in a seperate window.

 `Asia`: